js1019/PlanetaryModels/README.md

 4. a MATLAB script for vtk users by Shawn Walker

-I push most of the original information under different folders with some minor changes for this application.
+I put most of the original materials under different folders with some minor changes for this application.